Aqui d'el-rock

-Aqui d'El-Rock was a Portuguese pioneer punk rock band, created in "Bairro do Relógio", Lisbon (1977), being the first one to be able to record a phonogram in this music style.
+Aqui d'El-Rock was a Portuguese pioneer punk rock band, created in Bairro do Relógio, Lisbon (1977), being the first one to be able to record a phonogram in this music style.

 Biography

-Aqui d'El-Rock was a band created in "Bairro do Relógio" (aka Bairro do Cambodja) - a deprived neighbourhood of Lisbon, demolished in the late 1990s Lisbon - by Zé Serra (drums), Fernando Gonçalves (electric bass), Alfredo Pereira (electric guitar) and Oscar Martins (voice and electric guitar).
-The first three had been playing, since 1973, in dance bands, whose repertoire was suitable for parties and other festive occasions.
-Later on, they played covers of well-known bands such as Black Sabbath, Led Zeppelin, Grand Funk Railroad, and The Stooges, among others.
+Aqui d'El-Rock was a band created in "Bairro do Relógio" (aka Bairro do Cambodja), a deprived neighbourhood of Lisbon, demolished in the late 1990s Lisbon by Zé Serra (drums), Fernando Gonçalves (electric bass), Alfredo Pereira (electric guitar), and Oscar Martins (voice and electric guitar).
+The first three had been playing since 1973 in dance bands, whose repertoire was suitable for parties and other festive occasions.
+Later on, they played covers of well-known bands such as Black Sabbath, Deep Purple, Grand Funk Railroad, and the Stooges.

-But, on one hand, the desire to an exclusive dedication to rock sound and to the composition of songs with Portuguese lyrics - inspired by the aesthetics associated with the punk movement – and on the other hand, the Revolution of 25 April 1974 that led to a profound change in the political regime in Portugal, brought about the need of a reorientation of the group's philosophy, henceforth called "Aqui d'El-Rock".
+The band desired to dedicate themselves exclusively to a rock sound and the composition of songs in Portuguese, inspired by the aesthetics associated with the punk movement.
+At the same time, the Revolution of 25 April 1974 that led to a profound change in the political regime in Portugal, brought about the need of a reorientation of the group's philosophy, henceforth called "Aqui d'El-Rock".

-The band, that debuted at the "Clube Atlético de Campo de Ourique" (Lisbon, 29 April 1978), would become the leading figure of one of the first manifestations of punk rock in Portugal, which was emphasized by the publication of two phonograms (1978 and 1979), being that the word "punk" is highlighted on the cover of the first one.
+The band debuted at the Clube Atlético de Campo de Ourique in Lisbon on 29 April 1978 and went on to become the leading figure of one of the first manifestations of punk rock in Portugal, which was emphasized by the publication of two vinyl singles (1978 and 1979), being that the word "punk" is highlighted on the cover of the first one.
 The scarce resources used in the sound recording, resulting in its low quality and the use of some instruments built by the musicians themselves, show the group's rebellious character, also expressing their ideal of authenticity, one of the central values in the punk movement.

-Using metaphor and irony, their songs dealt with urban everyday situations such as unemployment, marginality and immoderate behaviours.
-The aggressiveness of the musical and performative style, based on structural simplicity and in the vigorous rhythms of rock 'n' roll style, reinforced its challenging and provocative character - within the universe of modern music - to the complexity and virtuosity of the so-called "symphonic rock", that had been accentuated since the beginning of the 1970s.
+Using metaphor and irony, their songs dealt with urban everyday situations such as unemployment, marginality, and immoderate behaviours.
+The aggressiveness of the musical and performative style, based on structural simplicity and in the vigorous rhythms of rock 'n' roll style, reinforced its challenging and provocative character - within the universe of modern music - to the complexity and virtuosity of the so-called "symphonic rock", which had been accentuated since the beginning of the 1970s.